 I love to serve this with a big green salad - something light and bright to compliment the decadence of the main.

 If you tried this recipe, please leave a 🌟 star rating and let me know how it goes in the 📝 comments below.
 Thanks for visiting today!

 - 6-8 small corn tortillas cut into quarters

 - 1 pound shredded chicken (from 1-2 rotisserie chickens)

 - 4 ounces cream cheese cut into ½ inch cubes

 - 3 scallions chopped

 - 1 teaspoon kosher salt

-- In a large bowl, whisk the egg.
-Add the milk, sour cream, salsa, chicken, cream cheese, cilantro, scallions and salt.
-Stir to combine.
+- In a large bowl, whisk the egg until smooth and then add the milk, sour cream, salsa, chicken, remaining Dalkin&Co Taco Seasoning, cream cheese, cilantro, scallions and salt.

-- Spray a 7x11 baking dish with oil.
-Arrange half of the tortillas in the dish.
+- Arrange half of the tortillas in a medium-large braiser or baking dish.
 Spread half of the chicken mixture on top of the tortillas, then sprinkle half of the cheese on top.
 Repeat this for a second layer.